osiegmar/logback-gelf/README.md

   Default: logger_name.
 * **threadNameKey**: The key (i.e. the field name) that should be used for the thread name.
   Default: thread_name.
-* **appendNewline**: If true, a system depended newline separator will be added at the end of each message.
+* **appendNewline**: If true, a system dependent newline separator will be added at the end of each message.
   Don't use this in conjunction with TCP or UDP appenders, as this is only reasonable for console logging!
 * **shortPatternLayout**: Short message format.
 Default: `"%m%nopex"`.